Laurajcb/Movies-jsx/README.md

     - 2. npm install
     - 3. npm start
     - 4. on --> http://localhost:3000/
-    - 5. To login use email : challenge@alkemy.org
+    - 5. To login use user name  : kminchelle
-    - 6. password : react
+    - 6. password : 0lelplR

 ```